 In time and with practice your kids will start doing these things by themselves.

-6. Read Books That Teach Kindness
+6. Read Books About Kindness

 Be Kind by Pat Miller – “Be Kind is a sweet and thoughtful picture book about kindness that gets the message across without being heavy-handed.” – Seira Wilson, Amazon Editor